 - Interest accrues from the time the loan is disbursed until the loan is paid-in-full

-- Parent borrowers may start payment once the loan is disbursed or request a deferment
+- Parent borrowers may start repayment once the loan is disbursed or request a deferment

 Private loans are offered by outside lenders to supplement the federal loan programs, and are available after Federal Direct Loans are depleted.
 Private loans are not affiliated with the federal student loan program.
 These loans require a separate application, which is submitted directly to the lender.
 The student must meet the lender’s credit criteria to qualify.
 The interest rates and repayment terms are also available through the lender.
 All students are strongly encouraged to complete the FAFSA before applying for private loans.